Kinshasa: Air

 The city has two airports: N'djili Airport (FIH) is the main airport with connections to other African countries as well as to Istanbul, Brussels, Paris and some other destinations.
-N'Dolo Airport, located close to the city centre, is used for domestic flights only with small turboprop aircraft.
+N'Dolo Airport, located close to downtown, is used for domestic flights only with small turboprop aircraft.
 Several international airlines serve Ndjili Airport including Kenya Airways, South African Airways, Ethiopian Airlines, Brussels Airlines, Air France and Turkish Airlines.
 An average of ten international flights depart each day from N'djili Airport.
-A small number of airlines provide domestic service from Kinshasa, for example Congo Airways and flyCAA.
+A small number of airlines provide domestic service from Kinshasa, for example Congo Airways and CAA.
 Both offer scheduled flights from Kinshasa to a limited number of cities inside DR Congo.